jupyter/docker-stacks/docs/using/troubleshooting.md

 # Troubleshooting Common Problems

 When troubleshooting, you may see unexpected behaviors or receive an error message.
-This section provides advice on how to identify and mitigate the cause of the problem and how to resolve it (for the most commlonly encountered issues).
+This section provides advice on how to identify and mitigate the cause of the problem and how to resolve it (for the most commonly encountered issues).

 Most of the `docker run` flags used in this document are explained in detail in the [Common Features, Docker Options section](../using/common.html#Docker-Options) of the documentation.